 Bonding with my student is at the core of all my teaching practice, using my ample compassion and empathy to listen, understand and accept the person for who they perceive themselves to be, and then working from this point to make a journey for positive progress.
 I tailor learning and activities around their sensory processing profile and interests and invest in celebrating who they are.

-Having run a Resourced Provision Centre for High School Students with Autism, run a Department in a Primary Specialist school for students with Autism and taught and cared for Students with autism pre- and post diagnosis as an SEN teacher and SENDCo, I have a wealth of experience to share with our Neurodiverse community.
-Having participated in some Pilot schemes with CAMHS and the charity, Autism Understood, I work with an affirmative approach, identifying and celebrating our neurodiverse traits and empowering each person with knowledge and understanding of themselves.
-I also use the Autism Education Trust Progression Framework to help identify our unique profile and areas to develop.
+I have run a Resourced Provision Centre for High School Students with Neurodiversity where over half the cohort had ADHD and all had an Autistic Spectrum Condition, run a Department in a Primary Specialist school for students with Neurodiversity and taught and cared for Students with ASC and ADHD pre- and post diagnosis as an SEN teacher and SENDCo.
+I therefore have a wealth of experience to share with our Neurodiverse community.
+Having participated in some Pilot schemes with CAMHS and the charity Autism Understood, I work with an affirmative approach, identifying and celebrating our neurodivergent traits and empowering each person with knowledge and understanding of themselves.
+I work on self awareness of energy levels, impulsivities and emotion regulation management strategies to help each individual understand their unique profile and work with it, even embrace it.
+I also use the Autism Education Trust Progression Framework to help identify our unique ASC profiles and areas to develop.
 I provide structure, predictability and routine and communicate through visuals including comic strips and social stories.

 My experience working with young people with PDA

-Having worked with students with Mental Health needs in Special schools and with High School students in Resourced Provision, I have a lot of experience assisting students with a PDA profile and those needing a trauma-informed approach.
-Working closely with CAMHS and Manchester Hospital School, I have helped distinguish between PDA and Emotional Based School Non-Attendance (EBSNA), and adapted our support accordingly (each profile needing very different approaches to meet need), resulting in positive change and re-engagement.
+Having worked with students with Mental Health needs in Special Schools, with High School students in Resourced Provision including high mental health needs, I have a lot of experience assisting students with a PDA profile and those needing a trauma-informed approach.
+Working closely with CAMHS, social workers, Educational Psychologists, Barnardo’s, Manchester Hospital School and other agencies around the child and their family, I have helped distinguish between PDA and Emotional Based School Non-Attendance (EBSNA), and adapted our support accordingly (each profile needing very different approaches to meet need), resulting in positive change and re-engagement.
+I currently support a student with PDA online each week through EOTAS funding, helping her re-engage in learning.

 My experience working with young people with Anxiety